• Skip to main content

 }

-property also has its default value assigned using the decoded ButtonConfiguration
+Like the buttonLabels property, the buttonColumnCount property also has its default value assigned using the decoded ButtonConfiguration value, which is the subject of the next test.

 func testButtonColumnCount_hasColumnCountValueFromDecodedButtonConfiguration() {